bcgov/entity/rfcs/rfc-using-global-store-for-form-components.md

 </script>
 ```

 Below are the relevant getters and actions.
-Please excuse the use of Vuex, the
-plan is to replace it with Pinia as soon as we get the go-ahead to do some refactoring.

 #### Getters
 ```javascript